 Poverty

-According to the U.S. Census Bureau (July 2019), roughly five million Californians, about 13% of the state’s population, lived in poverty.
-Data also showed that 14.2% of Los Angeles County’s population is below the poverty level.
-With a population of over ten million, 1.4 million persons in the county are deemed poor.
+According to the U.S. Census Bureau (July 2023), roughly 12% of the state’s population lived in poverty.
+Data also showed that 13.9% of Los Angeles County’s population is below the poverty level.
+With a population of over 9.7 million, 1.3 million persons in the county are deemed poor.

 Additionally, statistics show that one in ten working adults in the U.S. lives in homes that cannot afford enough food to feed their families.
-Inadequate funds for basic needs mean that the average worker cannot save money, and any sudden expense or loss of income results in food and housing insecurity.
-Each year, millions of Americans are impacted by hunger and homelessness.
+Inadequate funds for basic needs mean that the average worker cannot save money and any sudden expense or loss of income results in food and housing insecurity.
+Each year, hunger and homelessness affect the lives of millions of Americans.

 Hunger